 Shirts and Skins – when the leader of a local Neo-Nazi group is murdered, Hoffs and Ioki go undercover with those that protest them to find out if anyone there was involved with the killing.
-Meanwhile Penhall goes undercover with the Neo-Nazis to find out if they are planning any retaliation.
+Meanwhile, Penhall goes undercover with the Neo-Nazis to find out if they are planning any retaliation.

 How I Saved the Senator – When an attempt is made on a Senator’s life while speaking at a high school, each of the Jump Street officers recounts a very different and unique version of what actually happened to an aspiring screenwriter.

 Rounding Third – Sal drafts Penhall to coach his son’s Little League team.
-After he sees one of his player’s picture on a milk carton, Penhall believes the boy was kidnapped by his father.
+After he sees one of his player’s pictures on a milk carton, Penhall believes the boy was kidnapped by his father.